Showing 1-20 of 46

 The NASUWT is supporting Burma Campaign UK in its call to release two trade unionists jailed for asking for a pay rise for garment workers.

 World leaders have agreed a new set of global goals after they failed to meet the Millennium pledge to achieve universal primary education by the end of 2015.

 Mahdi Abu Dheeb, leader of the Bahrain teachers union, has been released from jail after five years detention.

 Each year the NASUWT gives an award to an overseas trade unionist who has fought to defend the rights of teachers in their country.

-The NASUWT continues to campaign for justice, peace and human rights in Columbia.
-The Union's President John Rimmer has recently returned from the country.
+The NASUWT continues to campaign for the release of prisoners of conscience and for justice, peace and human rights in Colombia.

 NASUWT continues to support Iraqi trade unions in their fight for democracy and trade union freedom.